 Center for Social Organization of Schools - Conducts programmatic research to improve the educational system, as well as develops curricula and provides technical assistance to help schools use the Center's research.

 Center for Technology in Education - Improves the quality of life and children and youth through teaching, research, and leadership in the use of technology.

-Ranked the No. 1 graduate schools of education - U.S. News and World Report 2013.
+Ranked the No. 1 graduate school of education for two consecutive years by the U.S. News and World Report.

-The School of Education at Johns Hopkins is accredited by the National Council for Accredidation of Teacher Education (NCATE).
+The School of Education at Johns Hopkins University is accredited by the Council for the Accreditation of Educator Preparation (CAEP--formerly NCATE).
 All certification programs are approved by the Maryland State Department of Education.